Table of Contents

 Stop #11: Surrender to the Magic: The Big Hogan Flute Experience

-We approached the last leg of our journey with a stop at the BIG HOGAN.
+We approached the last leg of our journey with a stop at the Big Hogan.
 It is a natural arch carved in the DeChelly sandstone.
 Big Hogan is a mystical place with incredible acoustics.
 It is impossible to truly prepare yourself for this truly enchanting encounter.
 We make the most of the isolation, leaning back against the rocks.
 The enchanting tunes resonate within the Hogan’s sacred walls, creating an atmosphere of tranquility and peace.

-Larson plays the native American flute beautifully (self-taught).
+Larson plays the Native American flute beautifully (self-taught).
 Guided by his skilled hands and heartfelt expression, this is a healing ceremony.
 The total experience renewed us and redirected us.
 You can discover the relationship between the natural world and its spiritual presence and power to awaken us to wholeness.
 We let the soothing sounds carry us away.
 It left us with a deeper sense of harmony and connection to the remarkable landscape of Monument Valley.

 Stop #12: Accepting the Spirit of “The Yei Bi Chei”